 Australia’s small and medium businesses are the engine room of our economy.
 When they hurt, we all hurt.
-We need to help businesses keep going as best as they can and for as long as they can, or to pause instead of closing down.
-We want to see Australian businesses bounce back after we get through this current crisis.
+We need to help businesses keep going as best as they can and for as long as they can.
+We want to see Bega Valley Shire's businesses bounce back after we get through this current crisis.
+Updated 7 August 2020.

 Businesses impacted by the COVID-19 can call the Business Helpline on 13 28 46.

 There are a range of measures to support businesses during the COVID-19 crisis.
 This includes a temporary hold on evictions and a mandatory code of conduct for commercial tenancies to support small and medium sized enterprises (SMEs) affected by coronavirus.
 This follows the mandatory Commercial Tenancy Code released by the federal government.
 The Code is by the state government.

 There are regulations in place to assist commercial tenants and landlords impacted by COVID-19.
 Both parties are required to negotiate rent relief agreements in good faith.
 Step-by-step guidance is available to help with the negotiation process.

 Around 200,000 licence holders operating in the trades and construction sectors will not have to pay to renew their licence for the next 12 months.
 Businesses in the entertainment and hospitality sectors have also been given a year-long waiver on liquor licences and certain SafeWork NSW and NSW Fair Trading fees and charges.